 Person A: “You’re looking good.”

 Us: “Yeah, a pound of makeup will do that, but thank you.”

 Person B: “Let me help you with those boxes.”

-Us: (Eye roll, possibly in judgment of others—idiots!)
+Us: (Eye roll, possibly in judgment of others.)
 “I guess?
 Thanks?”

 You get the gist.
 How we do anything is how we do everything: If we’re having a hard time allowing praise, help, or acknowledgment in, we’re keeping the door sealed shut on love.
 Kind words, touch, helpful gestures, and desiring your time are acts of love.
 They’re like love’s messengers.
 When we shoot the messengers over and over again, love will be cautious when considering sending out the next messenger.

-Love is always a nice thing to acknowledge, and it shows up in so many different ways and forms—look out for it!
-Doing so helps reinforce the notion of interdependence on a subconscious level, so we feel more unified, connected, loved—and way less lonely.
-Say thank you more often, and you’ll be vibrating with love and gratitude, which is a magnet for more love and gratitude.
+Love is always a nice thing to acknowledge, and it shows up in so many different ways and forms.
+Look out for it.
+Doing so helps reinforce the notion of interdependence on a subconscious level so we feel more unified, connected, and loved—and way less lonely.
+Say thank you more often and you’ll be vibrating with love and gratitude, which is a magnet for more love and gratitude.

 Tool #3: Romance Your Senses